richardpineo/AOC2025/README.md

 ## Want more?

 - I can add unit tests, faster analytical counting for large ranges, or CI steps.
 Tell me which and I'll scaffold them.

+## Authorship & AI Assist

+This project was developed using a "vibe coding" workflow: the C# solutions were generated and iterated with the help of an AI coding assistant.
+The user did not hand-write the C# code in this repository.

+AI used during development: **GPT-5 mini**.

+If you prefer different wording or want this statement removed or expanded (for example to mention testing/verification steps), tell me and I'll update it.